 5. Bulgarian Split Squat

-Why it works: you can have on your lunge, Make sure you keep your heels down and planted throughout the entire move split squat.
+Download Your Training Plan: While this looks a lot like a lunge, your feet stay stationary in this move, so it qualifies as a split squat.
 Running is a unilateral sport, so you’ll benefit from performing unilateral (or one-sided) exercises like this one, which can help identify muscle weaknesses and eliminate imbalances.

 6. Pistol Squat

-1. Press feet into ground to stand back up.
+Press feet into ground to stand back up:

 7. Shrimp Squat